Diffusion Probabilistic Models for Structured Node Classification: Related Work

-\textbf{Diffusion probabilistic models (DPMs).} Inspired by non-equilibrium thermodynamics, DPMs are deep generative models \citep{sohl2015deep} that learn to reverse a diffusion process and construct data from a noise distribution.
-Recent works demonstrated great success of DPMs in various domains, e.g., generating images \citep{dhariwal2021diffusion}, 3D shapes \citep{zhou20213d}, text \citep{li2022diffusion}, and molecules \citep{hoogeboom2022equivariant}.
-In particular, researchers showed that DPMs even make predictions with complex structures, e.g., image segmentation \citep{chen2022generalist} and object detection \citep{chen2022diffusiondet}.
+\textbf{Diffusion probabilistic models (DPMs).} Inspired by non-equilibrium thermodynamics, DPMs are latent variable models (LVMs) that learn to reverse a diffusion process and construct data from a noise distribution.
+Recent studies demonstrated great success of DPMs in various domains, e.g., generating images \citep{dhariwal2021diffusion}, text \citep{li2022diffusion}, and molecules \citep{hoogeboom2022equivariant}.
+An important advantage of diffusion models is their ability to incorporate additional constraints.
+This allows DPM to solve the posterior inference problems, e.g., conditioning on the partially observed data to recover the original data \citep{chung2022improving,chung2022diffusion2,song2023pseudoinverse}.